Region crossing change is an unknotting operation: Introduction

 \section{Introduction}

-An \textit{unknotting operation} is a pattern of local transformation on knot diagrams such that any knot diagram can be transformed into a trivial knot diagram by a finite sequence of this pattern and Reidemeister moves I, I I and I I I. Unknotting operations play important roles in knot theory, and many unknotting operations are studied.
-For example, it is known that a \textit{delta move} and a \textit{$\sharp$-move} as indicated in Figure \ref{local} are unknotting operations \cite{matveev}, \cite{murakami-nakanishi}, \cite{murakami}.
-It is also known that an \textit{$n$-gon move} as indicated in Figure \ref{local} is an unknotting operation \cite{miyazawa}, \cite{nakanishi}.
+An \textit{unknotting operation} is a local transformation of a knot diagram such that any diagram can be transformed into a diagram of the trivial knot by a finite sequence of these operations.
+Unknotting operations play an important role in knot theory, and many unknotting operations have been studied.
+For example, it is well-known that the crossing change, indicated in Figure \ref{local}, is an unknotting operation.
+It is also known that the \textit{$\sharp$-move}, indicated in Figure \ref{local}, is an unknotting operation \cite{murakami}, and that an \textit{$n$-gon move}, indicated in Figure \ref{local}, is an unknotting operation \cite{miyazawa}, \cite{nakanishi}.

-In a seminar in Osaka City University, K. Kishimoto proposed a local transformation on a knot or link diagram named region crossing change whose definition is as follows: Let $D$ be a link diagram on $S^2$, and $\vert D\vert$ the four-valent graph obtained from $D$ by replacing each crossing point with a vertex.
+Let $D$ be a link diagram on $S^2$, and $\vert D\vert$ be the four-valent graph obtained from $D$ by replacing each crossing with a vertex.
 We call each component of $S^2-\vert D\vert$ a \textit{region} of $D$.
-We remark that $D$ with $c$ crossings has $2c$ edges and therefore $c+2$ regions because of Euler characteristic.
-For example, the diagram $D$ in Figure \ref{rcc-ex} has five regions $R_1,R_2,\dots$ and $R_5$.
-A \textit{region crossing change} at a region $R$ of $D$ is defined to be the crossing changes at all the crossing points on $\partial R$.
-For example in Figure \ref{rcc-ex}, we obtain $D'$ (resp. $E'$) from $D$ (resp. $E$) by applying a region crossing change at $R_1$ (resp. $P$).
-We remark that a $\sharp$-move and an $n$-gon move on a knot diagram are region crossing changes.
+A diagram $D$ with $c$ crossings has $2c$ edges and, therefore, $c+2$ regions because the Euler characteristic of $S^2$ is $2$.
+For example, the diagram $D$ with three crossings in Figure \ref{rcc-ex2} has six edges and five regions $R_1,R_2,\dots$ and $R_5$.

+A \textit{region crossing change} at a region $R$ of $D$ is the local transformation on $D$ by the changing all the crossings on $\partial R$.
+For example in Figure \ref{rcc-ex}, we obtain $D'$ (resp. $E'$) from $D$ (resp. $E$) by applying a region crossing change at $R$ (resp. $S$).
+A $\sharp$-move and an $n$-gon move on a knot diagram are examples of region crossing changes.
+We remark that we can apply a region crossing change on a non-alternating region even though we cannot apply an $n$-gon move.
+The region crossing change was proposed by K. Kishimoto in a seminar at Osaka City University in 2010.

-Kishimoto raised the following question: \textit{Is a region crossing change on a knot diagram an unknotting operation?} That is, can we transform any diagram into a diagram of the trivial knot by region crossing changes without Reidemeister moves?
-We remark that for a link diagram, the answer to the above question is negative.
-For example, the link diagram in Figure \ref{hopf} can not be deformed into a diagram of a trivial link by any region crossing change.
+Kishimoto raised the following question: \textit{Is a region crossing change on a knot diagram an unknotting operation?} This means, ``Can we transform any diagram into a diagram of the trivial knot by region crossing changes''.
+We will prove the following theorem in this paper: